pgdogdev/helm-ee/README.md

 ## Configuration

 The control plane reads its runtime configuration from a TOML file at `/etc/pgdog-control/control.toml`.
 The chart materializes that file from `control.config` in `values.yaml`.
 Every nested key under `control.config` becomes a TOML table, and field names map straight through.
-Every section and every field is optional; anything you omit falls back to a hardcoded default baked into the binary, so a minimal install only sets the handful of values that need to be non-default.
+Every section and every field is optional; anything you omit falls back to a hardcoded default, so a minimal install only sets the handful of values.

 Each subsection below covers one TOML section.
-The source of truth for the defaults lives in `control2/src/config.rs`.

 ### Authentication

 `control.config.auth` wires up the OAuth-backed login flow for the dashboard.
 GitHub and Google are supported and can be enabled side by side.
-At least one needs to be configured before anyone outside the cluster can log in.
+At least one needs to be configured, or the dashboard will be **accessible by anyone with the URL**:

 ```yaml
 control: